THUDM/CogDL/README.md

 How to use models from other libraries?
 </summary>
 <br/>
-If you are familiar with other popular graph libraries, you can implement your own model in CogDL using modules from PyTorch Geometric (PyG), and Deep Graph Library (DGL).
+If you are familiar with other popular graph libraries, you can implement your own model in CogDL using modules from PyTorch Geometric (PyG).
-For the installation of these two libraries, you can follow the instructions from PyG (https://github.com/rusty1s/pytorch_geometric/#installation), and DGL (https://docs.dgl.ai/install/index.html).
+For the installation of PyG, you can follow the instructions from PyG (https://github.com/rusty1s/pytorch_geometric/#installation).
 For the quick-start usage of how to use layers of PyG, you can find some examples in the [examples/pytorch_geometric](https://github.com/THUDM/cogdl/tree/master/examples/pytorch_geometric/).
 </details>